Europe 2: 2009

 Beginning December 2009, Sam Zniber is replaced by Jean Isnard at the head of Virgin Radio.
 This is the third direction in 2 years of existence.
 During the whole month of December 2009, listeners were able to vote for the 100 songs pop rock from 2000s.
 On January 1, 2010, the results were revealed with a landslide victory for the group Muse (four titles in the top 7 rankings, including the first three places).

-Year 2010
+2010

 In 2010, Lagardère sold the Virgin 17 channel to Bolloré, which replaced it on 1 September by Direct Star.